nuxt/docs/en/faq/dokku-deployment.md

 ---
 title: Dokku Deployment
-description: How to deploy Nuxt.js on Dokku?
+description: How to deploy a Nuxt.js application on Dokku?
 ---

 # How to deploy on Dokku?